EvictionLab/eviction-lab-website/content/updates/research/eviction-was-a-deadly-risk-during-the-covid-19-pandemic/index.md

 This study has several important limitations beyond just the restricted geographic scope.
 The death records we examine do not allow us to determine the cause of death, so we cannot determine how much excess mortality was directly attributable to COVID-19 relative to other possible causes.
 In addition, we only demonstrate excess mortality for those listed on eviction records.
 [As we have demonstrated in previous research](https://evictionlab.org/who-is-evicted-in-america/), these cases affect households that include a large number of people who are not listed in the cases, including seniors who may have been at particularly high risk of death during the pandemic.
 As such, we are likely underestimating the scale of excess mortality.

-{{< pullquote "If eviction filings had remained at normal levels, more than 9,000 additional renters would likely have died just in these jurisdictions... if we had eliminated eviction filings altogether, more than 8,000 lives could have been saved." >}}
+{{< pullquote "If eviction filings had remained at normal levels, more than 9,000 additional renters would likely have died just in these jurisdictions ... if we had eliminated eviction filings altogether, more than 8,000 lives could have been saved." >}}

 Still, our findings highlight housing instability as a key social determinant of health.
 In previous research, [we have shown that high rent burden and eviction were linked to increased risk of death well before the COVID-19 pandemic](/rising-rents-and-evictions-linked-to-premature-death).
 But increases in mortality for threatened renters were particularly pronounced during the pandemic.
 This study underscores the importance of an equity perspective in documenting mortality from COVID-19.
 Those facing housing instability and eviction represent a particularly at-risk population.